theresaanna/SNAP_sentiment_analysis/README.md

 I made a comment under the "Food Stamps" tag on Meta's Threads app.
 What resulted was, as the UI reports, 1.5k comments.
 I defended the purchase of soda on food stamps, as a plus size woman.
 You can think what you want about the issue at hand, but it still remains a juicy bit of data to delve into and get some clarity around.
 Anecdotally, I believe there to be more negative comments than positive ones.
 But we will see!
+We're turning lemons into lemonade!

 ## The Data
 The raw data is 730 comments, non-deduped as of writing.
 The 1.5k comment total shown on the Threads UI accounts for every comment nested under every other comment